 - CSUSM is listed in US News and World Report’s ranking of top US Regional Universities (West).

 CSU San Marcos is home to a diverse group of students from the U.S. and abroad.
-There are currently approximately 200 degree-seeking international students on campus, in addition to approximately 100 international students enrolled in the American Language and Culture Institute.
+There are currently approximately 350 degree-seeking international students on campus, from55 different countries.
 Many students come to CSU San Marcos from China, Japan, Korea, Vietnam, France, Germany, and Saudi Arabia, with smaller groups from countries throughout Latin America, Europe, Africa and the Middle East.

 ESL program and/or support services

 University Access Program, students take university credit while taking ESL.
 Details can be found here.
 Special tutors available for all levels of English.
 Short-term high school programs also available.

 On-campus apartments, host families and nearby apartments.
 View housing options here.

 First year freshmen: Applicants who received their secondary education outside the U.S. must have the equivalent of a U.S. high school diploma with a GPA of 3.0 on a 4 point scale (a “B” average).
 While neither SAT nor ACT scores are required, students with slightly lower GPA’s may submit SAT or ACT scores, which if high enough may be used as a balancing factor.

 Transfer students: Transfer applicants must have the equivalent of a 2.0 GPA in all transferable post-secondary work.
 Secondary school work is not considered.

 Transfer applicants currently in the U.S. must have 60 transferable units.